 Make sure your survey is as simple as possible to answer.
 Use clear and friendly language.
 Choose a channel or platform they already know well, such as JotForm Survey Maker, Google Form, or Typeform.

 The main reason remote employee pulse surveys work is that they are short and quick to answer.

 Studies have found that employees are much more likely to fill out shorter surveys that require a small time commitment on their side.

-Just focus on what is currently most important for remote teams and create your survey around that.
+Just focus on what is most important for remote teams and create your survey around that.

-It’s important that you communicate with your employees and clearly explained your idea to them.
+It’s crucial that you communicate with your employees and clearly explain your idea to them.
 Communicate the purpose of your survey with your workforce – Why they should participate and what’s in it for them.

 Employee Pulse Survey Question Types (Examples from Our Survey)

 Survey Theme for Example: Checking in with your remote teams

 Multiple choice questions: